naftalimurgor/wbgl-bridge-sdk/README.md

   chainId: 1
 }

-// Instantiate the SDK with your API key const wbglBridge = new WBGLBridgeSDK(config);
+// Instantiate the SDK with your provider const wbglBridge = new WBGLBridgeSDK(config);